-These items grace Rooms 1 to 10 on the lower, mezzanine floor of the museum, the starting point for most visitors.
+These items grace Rooms 1 to 10 on the lower, mezzanine floor of the Natural History Museum.

 Minerals and more

-In Room 1, the wall you pass through to enter the room has a display of different building materials which you might easily gloss over, but shouldn’t.
+In Gallery 1, the wall you pass through to enter the room has a display of different building materials which you might easily gloss over, but shouldn’t.

-They reveal exactly what was used to construct some of Vienna’s most famous buildings, but also include samples from such iconic locations as the Vatican, Versaille, the Paris opera house and Westminster cathedral.
+They reveal exactly what was used to construct some of Vienna’s most famous buildings (like the cathedral, the opera house and the Naturhistorisches Museum itself), but also include samples from such iconic locations as the Vatican, Versailles, the Paris opera house, and Westminster cathedral.

-I’m not a mineral fan, but there is a strange kind of fascination to seeing the array of natural colours and the depth of the collection.
+I’m not a mineral fan, but there’s a strange kind of fascination to seeing the array of natural colours and the depth of the collection across the opening galleries.

 A global collection indeed.

-- an 82.5 carat diamond (a typical diamond ring is 1 carat)
+- A 17g diamond (a typical diamond in a ring weighs 0.2g)

-One nugget was a present from Nicholas I of Russia to Emperor Ferdinand 1 in 1836.
-Beats a bunch of flowers and a box of chocolates,
+One gold nugget turns out to be a present from Nicholas I of Russia to Emperor Ferdinand 1 in 1836.
+It certainly beats a bunch of flowers and a box of chocolates.
+Though talking of flowers…

-Although Empress Maria Theresia did present her husband with some flowers in 1764.
-You can see the original bouquet, which still has insects on the blooms.
+Empress Maria Theresa did present her husband with a rather unusual bouquet in 1764.
+Look closely to see it even has insects on the blooms.

-There is one tiny difference to your traditional arrangement: everything is made of precious gems, including pearls, sapphires and over 2,000 diamonds.
+This particular bunch of flowers does have one tiny difference to your traditional florist’s arrangement: everything is made of precious gems, including pearls, sapphires and over 2,000 diamonds(!).

-A little expensive for most budgets, but it does mean you never have to worry about keeping the water topped up in the vase.
+A little expensive for most budgets, but at least you never have to worry about keeping the water topped up in the vase.